 Using AI chatbots to learn about financial risks in games

 Around half of children feel online games are not fun unless they spend money.
-Many games come with financial risks, including gambling-like features and scams, as well as tactics that pressurise and incentivise spending.
-So, with so many games on the market, how can parents keep up?
+Many games include financial risks, from gambling-like features and scams to tactics that encourage repeated or pressured spending.
+With thousands of games on the market, it can be difficult for parents to know which ones may pose risks, what is age-appropriate, and how serious those risks might be.

 3 AI prompts: ready to try.

-Games often include ways for kids to spend money, and it can be tricky to know which ones are risky.
-These prompts have been carefully tested to help you get clearer, more reliable answers from AI chatbots.
+Games often include ways for children to spend money, and it can be hard to know which ones are risky.
+These prompts were tested to help parents get clearer and more informative responses from AI chatbots.

 Copy and paste the text below.
 Remember to customise it to the game you are interested in.